 Being cooped up indoors all day is a surefire way to send your stress levels soaring.
 Ali recommends limiting the amount of time you spend sitting down or using a computer or phone.

 Aim to take a walk whenever you can, she says.
-(You can bring your loved one with you or try to carve out some time for a solo trek.)
+(You can bring your loved one with you or try to carve out some time for a solo stroll.)
 And it doesn't have to be long — even a few minutes can help decrease your stress levels.

 5. Talk to Someone

-Caregiving can be an emotional roller coaster.
-"There are a variety of normal emotions for caregivers to have," says Beurkens.
+Caregiving can be an emotional rollercoaster.
+"There are a variety of normal emotions for caregivers to have," Beurkens says.
 "Everything from feeling grateful that you're a support and being proud that you can manage things to feeling really stressed, overwhelmed, angry and resentful.
 And because that range is so wide, that makes it hard to manage."

-One of the best ways to cope with those emotions is to talk to someone — whether that's a therapist, a spiritual counselor or a trusted friend.
+One of the best ways to cope with those emotions is to talk to someone — whether that's a therapist, a spiritual counselor or a trusted friend or family member.
 "You need to have some outlet or place where you can be open or honest with how you're feeling," Beurkens says.